 What happens in the event of insolvency of the fund-providing bank?

-In the event of insolvency of the fund-providing bank, the investment instruments (ETFs and index funds) are considered special assets and are protected against bankruptcy.
-The securities do not fall into the insolvency estate, but remain the property of the investor.
-In practice, of course, this does not entirely protect against inconvenience, as it may take some time for the securities to be transferred to another fund company.
+In the event of the fund-providing bank's insolvency, the investment instruments (ETFs and index funds) are considered special assets and are protected against bankruptcy.
+These securities do not fall into the insolvency estate but remain the property of the investor.
+In practice, however, this does not entirely prevent inconvenience, as it may take time to transfer the securities to another fund company.

-Moreover, since True Wealth is independent in its choice of investment instruments, there is no concentration risk and the investment instruments are – in contrast to several other asset managers – diversified among various providers.
+Furthermore, since True Wealth is independent in its choice of investment instruments, there is no concentration risk, and the investment instruments are diversified among various providers – unlike several other wealth managers.

 More questions in "Security"